stefanpetschinka/graph-loop/README.md

 https://www.richresults.ai/graph-loop.html

-Formal citation metadata and an archived release DOI will be added in subsequent repository versions.
+An archived release DOI will be added after the first repository release.